-Raspberry Pi For Dummies shows you how to get the best from your Raspberry Pi, whether you have a Model A, Model B, Model B+ or Raspberry Pi 2.
+Raspberry Pi For Dummies shows you how to get the best from your Raspberry Pi, whichever model of Raspberry Pi you have.
 You will learn how to set it up, including connecting it up, downloading and installing its software and configuring its settings.
 You'll be shown how the desktop environment and the Linux command line can be used to manage your Pi and its files.
-You'll learn how to browse the web, download and use free productivity software, edit images and play music and video using the Kodi media center software.
+You'll learn how to browse the web, use free productivity software (LibreOffice), edit images in GIMP and play music and video using the Kodi media center software.

 In a series of creative projects, you'll discover how to create games in the child-friendly Scratch programming language, program in Python, code music using Sonic Pi, build a maze maker program in Minecraft, and make electronic games that are controlled by your Raspberry Pi.
 The book also includes inspiring projects, recommended software, and troubleshooting tips.